-Airbus Commercial CEO Weighs In on COMAC Competitiveness
+Airbus Commercial CEO Weighs In On COMAC Competitiveness

-Airbus CEO Christian Scherer
+Airbus Commercial CEO Christian Scherer

-Airbus CEO Christian Scherer
+Airbus Commercial CEO Christian Scherer.

 Credit: Airbus